unhackathon/website/springboard-projects/websockets.md

 The next part of this project will involve writing a websocket server that simply echoes the points you want to draw back on the same websocket.
 Once this is done, we will know that the client side of our drawing project will draw whatever it receives over the socket, and all that will be left is writing the server-side code to relay drawing commands to multiple pelople.

 The first order of business is to make sure that we can handle WebSocket connections.
-We're going to need to install the websocket module, which you can do by running `go get golang.org/x/net/websocket`
+We're going to need to install the Gorilla WebSocket module, which you can do by running `go get github.com/gorilla/websocket`

-Next we define a function "socketConnected" that will ensure that we can in fact handle inbound websocket connections.
+Next we add a global Upgrader and define a function "websocketHandler" that will ensure that we can in fact handle inbound websocket connections.

 {% highlight go %}
+var upgrader = websocket.Upgrader{
+    ReadBufferSize:  1024,
+    WriteBufferSize: 1024,
+}

-func socketConnected(ws *websocket.Conn) {
+func websocketHandler(w http.ResponseWriter, r *http.Request) {
+    socket, err := upgrader.Upgrade(w, r, nil)
+    if err != nil {
+        log.Println(err)
+        return
+    }
     fmt.Println("Socket connected")
 }{% endhighlight %}